rocket-icon

 4. Will AI replace recruiters?

-No. AI amplifies recruiter productivity by handling repetitive tasks.
-Human judgement remains essential for cultural fit, negotiations and complex hiring scenarios.
+No. AI enhances recruiter productivity by handling repetitive tasks, but human judgement remains essential for cultural fit, negotiation, and complex hiring decisions.

-5. How often should I retrain the agent?
+5. How often should the AI agent be retrained?

-Retrain when performance drops or every few months depending on hiring volume.
-Use continuous feedback loops from recruiter actions to add fresh labelled data.
+Retrain whenever performance drops or every few months depending on hiring volume.
+Use continuous feedback loops from recruiter actions to refresh labelled data and maintain accuracy.

 About the Author